 Sandell joined Suffolk University as senior vice president for academic affairs and provost in August 2019.
 In her role as Suffolk’s chief academic officer, she is focused on creating opportunities for students and faculty to excel academically and professionally.
 She is a champion of experiential learning for students in all disciplines— supporting internships, research, study abroad, and service learning— and will build on a culture of faculty-student mentoring to translate classroom instruction into career preparation.

-The Office of the Provost works closely with the deans of the College of Arts & Sciences, the Law School, and the Sawyer Business School to deliver a student-centered experience that fosters engaged learning, rigorous scholarship, innovative thinking, and community collaboration.
-Additionally, the accreditation of the University is coordinated through the Provost’s Office.
+Working closely with the deans of the College of Arts & Sciences, the Law School, and the Sawyer Business School, Sandell will shape an evolving student-centered experience that fosters engaged learning, rigorous scholarship, innovative thinking, and community collaboration.